I’m a Celebrity crowns winner for 2024

 Asked if his bandmates would give him a hard time if he didn’t win, Jones said he wasn’t expecting that.
 “They are competitive, the boys.
 But I don’t think so… I don’t want to think about winning, it’s too much pressure.”

 I’m A Celebrity… Get Me Out Of Here!
-Coming Out airs on 13 December at 9pm on ITV1 and ITVX.
+Coming Out screens on 13 December at 9pm on ITV1 and ITVX.

 Join our commenting forum